 As a Music and Audio Production student, you’ll have access to the facilities and opportunities on offer at BIMM Dublin, such as one-to-one tutorials and guest Masterclasses.
-You’ll be taught by our highly skilled tutor team of established music business professionals who are actively working as performers, songwriters, producers, music supervisors for film and creative industry entrepreneurs, and are all keen to share their vast music industry knowledge with you.
+You’ll be taught by our highly skilled team of lecturers, who are actively working as performers, songwriters, producers, music supervisors for film and creative industry entrepreneurs, and are all keen to share their vast music industry knowledge with you.

-You’ll also be able to use BIMM’s state-of-the-art music production equipment including our Mac suite with industry-standard music and audio production software such as Pro Tools, Ableton Live and Logic DAWs.
+You’ll also be able to use BIMM’s state-of-the-art music production equipment including our Mac suite with industry-standard audio production software such as Pro Tools, Ableton Live and Logic DAWs.

 Diploma students have unlimited access to group tutorials and clubs, such as the Keyboard Club, Business Club and Double Bass Club, to name just a few.
 You can also book up to 9 career tutorials to discuss your goals within the music industry with our tutors and staff members, and pastoral tutorials can be arranged with our onsite Student Services team to help you deal with any personal issues you may have during your time at BIMM Dublin.

 Will I be involved in the same opportunities as BIMM’s degree students or will Music and Audio Production students have their own opportunities?

 Both.
 All Music and Audio Production students can audition to perform or be involved in the production of End of Term Gigs alongside students on the BA (Hons) in Commercial Modern Music and the Foundation Diploma in Professional Musicianship.
 Music and Audio Production students are also encouraged to submit demos for The BIMM Album and will be provided with opportunities to assist with its in-house recording.
 Access to career industry tutorials and Masterclasses will also be available.

 How many hours will I have each week on my timetable?